stfc/PSyclone/tutorial/training/users/lfric/README.md

 sure it does not create incorrect code.

 The explanation can be found [here](#explanation-for-invalid-transformation).

+Optional: A more advanced usage of a transformation script.
+This section can be skipped.
+There is a second transformation available in this directory called `omp_colour_transformation.py`.
+As in the scripts used in LFRic, this transformation will split the columns into several sets of the same 'colour': columns with the same 'colour' do not overlap, and therefore can be executed in parallel.
+The LFRic infrastructure provides the colouring information for any field.
+So instead of having a single loop over all columns, there is now an outer loop over all colours.
+Then its inner loop will iterate over all columns of the same columns, i.e. all columns that do not overlap and therefore can be executed in parallel.
+After applying the colouring transformation, the inner loop can then be executed in parallel, and the script will apply the OpenMP transformation to the inner loop.
+You can apply this more advanced transformation using:

+     psyclone -s ./omp_colour_transformation.py -dm -l output -opsy main_alg_psy.f90 -oalg main_alg.f90 main_alg.x90

+Check the created psy-layer for the different loop structure created by PSyclone.
+Then you can use `make compile` to compile the example and `OMP_NUM_THREADS=4 ./example` to execute the code.

+The [explanation](#explanation-for-invalid-transformation) for this optional part will explain the loop structure in more detail.

 ## Incorrect Naming Scheme (`8_incorrect_naming`)
 This example shows the importance of naming the files correctly.
 It is basically the same code